mattrussi/gitlab-com-runbooks/docs/uncategorized/yubikey.md

 ### Setting a ["cached" touch policy](https://docs.yubico.com/yesdk/users-manual/application-piv/pin-touch-policies.html)

-**When following the below instructions, your Yubikey will be reset**
+**When following the below instructions, your YubiKey's PIV application will be reset.
+Existing FIDO applications where this YubiKey is used will not be affected.[^1]**

 When doing a rebase with multiple commits, or using ssh automation like `knife ssh ...` it will be painful using the default `yubikey-agent` configuration since a touch is required for every signature or ssh session.
 This is default configuration but we set a touch policy of "cached" with the following script, this will cache touches for 15 seconds: